 I would assume that I wasn’t sufficiently hydrated at the time I went into labor.
 During my labor, I had an IV pushing fluids through me to keep me hydrated and maintain my blood pressure.
 I had a smooth and uncomplicated labor and delivery.
 However, post-delivery I retained a lot of fluid!
 That following week my lower extremities were swollen and puffy.
 Glamorous, I know!!!

-Dehydration and Functions Of Water In the Body
+Dehydration And Functions Of Water In The Body

 If the body is in a state of dehydration with inappropriate levels of electrolytes, problems with excess water weight and fluid retention can arise.
 The body tends to store fluid when it is dehydrated.
 If an individual is not drinking enough, the salt/water ratio becomes unbalanced and the body will hang on to any extra fluids until the balance is restored.
 If our bodies are adequately hydrated, our body systems work more efficiently.

 Water plays such an important role in regulating the major physiologic systems in our bodies.
-Water moistens tissues and mucus membranes, protects body organs and tissues, helps gastrointestinal regularity, helps dissolve minerals and nutrients to make them accessible to the body, carries nutrients and oxygen to cells, regulates body temperature, lubricates joints and flushes out waste products in the kidneys, liver and colon.
+Water moistens tissues and mucus membranes, protects body organs and tissues, helps gastrointestinal regularity, helps dissolve minerals and nutrients to make them accessible to the body, carries nutrients and oxygen to cells, regulates body temperature, lubricates joints, and flushes out waste products in the kidneys, liver, and colon.

 5 Ways To Fight Water Retention

 Drinking enough water and staying sufficiently hydrated will help eliminate extra fluids and sodium within the body.
-Eat your water by adding hydrating foods to your diet such as watermelon, cantaloupe, strawberries, grapefruit, cucumbers, tomatoes, baby carrots, celery, bell peppers, lettuce, cauliflower, spinach, broccoli and green cabbage.
+Eat your water by adding hydrating foods to your diet such as watermelon, cantaloupe, strawberries, grapefruit, cucumbers, tomatoes, baby carrots, celery, bell peppers, lettuce, cauliflower, spinach, broccoli, and green cabbage.

 The Cleveland Clinic’s article Avoiding Dehydration, Proper Hydration was a great reference on this subject.

 Sodium is essential in small amounts in the body to help it function properly.
-However, when intake of sodium is in excess, the sodium attracts and holds water.
+However, when the intake of sodium is in excess, the sodium attracts and holds water.
 When the body holds onto water, it increases the blood volume which leads to fluid retention in the cells.

 Processed and prepared foods contain high amounts of salt and additives that contain sodium.
-Therefore, decreasing intake of processed foods and prepared meals can help minimize water retention.
-Canned food, bread, pizza, cold cuts, bacon, cheese, soup and fast food items contain high amounts of sodium.
-Be aware of the amount of salt that is added to recipes and on food.
+Therefore, decreasing the intake of processed foods and prepared meals can help minimize water retention.
+Canned food, bread, pizza, cold cuts, bacon, cheese, soup, and fast food items contain high amounts of sodium.
+Be aware of the amount of salt that is added to recipes and food.
 It is recommended to limit sodium to less than 2,300 mg a day and less is best!

 Potassium plays a critical role in normal tissue function, helping to maintain cellular fluid volumes.
 A diet rich in potassium helps to offset some of sodium’s harmful effects on fluid retention.
 It is important to have appropriate levels of BOTH sodium and potassium.
-Food sources of potassium can be found in bananas, leafy greens, fruits from vines, root vegetables and citrus fruit.
+Food sources of potassium can be found in bananas, leafy greens, fruits from vines, root vegetables, and citrus fruit.

 Fiber helps to maintain a healthy digestive system.
 When the body has a lack of fluid in the digestive tract, it is unable to operate properly and the body’s waste products have a hard time moving through.
 The body will remove the fluid from the colon and store any remaining water in the body’s tissue.
-This can lead to water retention, dehydration and constipation.
-Fiber not only helps speed up the release of waste and fat, but helps the body process food more slowly and absorb more nutrients.
+This can lead to water retention, dehydration, and constipation.
+Fiber not only helps speed up the release of waste and fat but helps the body process food more slowly and absorb more nutrients.

 As I have made a goal to stay active during my current pregnancy, I have not experienced problems with swollen feet or water retention.

-My Game Plan to Fight Water Retention
+My Game Plan To Fight Water Retention

-Fiber: Continue to eat whole grains and a variety of fruits and vegetables.
+Continue to eat whole grains and a variety of fruits and vegetables.